 After the APC had published its findings, Delingpole wrote a response, also published in The Australian, where he said: “I stand by every word of the piece - especially the bit about pedophiles.
 I would concede that the analogy may be somewhat offensive to the pedophile community.”

 James Delingpole issued a public appeal for people to donate money to the Institute of Public Affairs, an Australian free-market “think tank” which has refused to disclose its funders.

-Desmog reported how the IPA has been at the forefront of pushing climate science misinformation in Australia since the late 1980s.
-Accoridng to Delingpole, the IPA had paid for him to travel to Australia to promote his book.
+DeSmog reported how the IPA has been at the forefront of pushing climate science misinformation in Australia since the late 1980s.
+According to Delingpole, the IPA had paid for him to travel to Australia to promote his book.

 James Delingpole was a speaker at the Heartland Institute's Sixth International Conference on Climate Change (ICCC6).
 His speech, titled “Watermelons: The Green Movement's True Colours” can be viewed below.